0xAlvin/Maze_project/README.md

 > see: NICKY CASE
 [recommended](https://ncase.me/)

-I found HER content help full.
+I found HER content helpful.

 #### Compilation command
 I have created a make file that compiles the source code and create  one executable.